drhsqlite/pikchr/doc/differences.md

 of glyphs in the final image, consuming large amounts of memory and CPU time in the process.

-The token limit is determined by the PIKCHR_TOKEN_LIMIT proprocessor macro in the source code.
+The token limit is determined by the `PIKCHR_TOKEN_LIMIT` preprocessor macro in the source code.
 The default token limit is 100000, which should be more than enough for any reasonable script.
 The limit can be increased (or decreased) at compile-time by redefining that